Point Source Discharges Through Direct Connections

 In January 2020, Attorney General Ferguson, along with the environmental groups and Suquamish Tribe, filed a consent decree with the Navy.
 Under the consent decree, the Navy is required to stop conducting underwater hull cleaning in Puget Sound for a ten-year period.
 The settlement also mandates that the Navy mitigate the environmental damage caused by the discharge of pollutants by placing a layer of clean sediment over the impacted portions of Sinclair Inlet.

-State attorneys general are working to protect the Chesapeake Bay, the Great Lakes, and other vital water resources from environmental damage.
+State attorneys general are also working to protect the Chesapeake Bay from environmental damage.
 In November 2017, the attorneys general of the District of Columbia, Maryland, and Virginia wrote a joint op-ed in the Washington Post objecting to proposed House legislation that would loosen Clean Water Act standards and allow increased pollutants to flow into the Chesapeake Bay.
-The proposed legislation has stalled.
+The proposed legislation stalled.

 In September 2020, the attorneys general of Maryland, the District of Columbia, Virginia, and Delaware filed a lawsuit against the EPA in federal district court in the District of Columbia to clean up the Chesapeake Bay.
 The lawsuit seeks to compel the agency to fulfill its nondiscretionary duty under the Clean Water Act to ensure that each state that is a signatory to the Chesapeake Bay Agreement develops and implements management plans that will achieve and maintain the Agreement’s nutrient reduction goals.
 Alternatively, the four attorneys general bring the action under the APA to hold and set aside as arbitrary and capricious EPA’s approval of the management plans of non-compliant states that are signatories to the Agreement.